Tamely/WraithEngine/Docs/HeadlessAxiomSessionPrototype.md

 - the same seam can now deliver encoded video packets in addition to raw viewport frames
 - remote-style command submission can reuse the same session authority path as the local adapter
 - a browser can connect to the headless authoritative session over a real network boundary and drive the existing viewport camera commands
-- the browser client can now receive pushed binary viewport frames over WebSocket instead of re-requesting image files every frame
+- the browser client can now receive the authoritative viewport over a WebRTC H.264 video track while using data channels for control/input traffic
-- the headless server can now expose the latest H.264 access unit and packet metadata for diagnostics without changing the temporary browser UI contract
+- the headless server can now expose the latest H.264 access unit and packet metadata for diagnostics while keeping `/frame` available as a non-primary fallback path
+- the major FPS bottlenecks in the remote viewport prototype have been removed through server-loop, duplicate-work, encoder, and input-pump latency fixes

 This prototype does not yet provide:

-- the low-latency smoothness expected from the real remote editor target
+- the low-latency input response expected from the final remote editor target
-- WebRTC transport
-- browser-consumed H.264 playback
 - a dedicated `EditorFrontend` application workspace at the repository root
 - a full browser editor shell beyond the viewport-focused prototype
 - a production-ready remote viewer/editor client